 Who gets intertrigo?

 Anyone with sweaty skin can get this.
 In my practice, I mostly see adults with intertrigo.
-People with large breasts or a fold under their belly fat are especially prone to it, and babies can also develop intertrigo in their little skin folds.
+People with large breasts or a fold under their belly fat are especially prone to it.
+It may show up as a red line under the abdomen apron.
+Babies can also develop intertrigo in their little skin folds.

-Because the skin germs thrive in a sweet and sugary environment, diabetics are particularly prone to intertrigo; they often also get the candidal yeast infection in the folds making their rash particularly severe.
+Because the skin germs thrive in a sweet and sugary environment, diabetics are particularly prone to intertrigo; they often also get the Candida yeast infection in the folds making their rash particularly severe.

 The common risk factor is prolonged moist and warm skin from sweating.
 I see patients with this skin fold rash all year long.
 During the summer, it's due to the hot weather.
 In the winter, it's caused from the layers of thick clothing worn to keep warm.